 Production of oil and gas on the Norwegian continental shelf started on 15 June 1971 when the Ekofisk field came in production, and in the following years a number of major discoveries were made.
 The Ekofisk field is still in production and is expected to produce oil maybe for additional 40 years.
 This illustrates the huge amount of oil and gas in that field area.
 There has been almost a quantum jump in the development of the production technology in the off shore sector since the production activity started.
-An illustration of this is that the expected recovery factor at Ekofisk was 17 per cent when the production started and today they expect the recovery to be approximately 50 per cent.
+An illustration of this is that the expected recovery factor at Ekofisk was 17 % when the production started and today they expect the recovery to be approximately 50 %.
 In 2014 there were 78 fields in production on the Norwegian continental shelf included 4 fields that came into production in 2014.
 Additional 4 fields are being developed and started production in 2015, two fields in 2016 and 5 in 2017.
-Two fields on the Norwegian continental shelf closed down in 2014 and 2015 and four in 2016.
-By turn of the year 2017/2018 there were 85 fields in production and nine 9 fields were under development.
+One field on the Norwegian continental shelf closed down in 2014, five in 2016, one i 2017 and three in 2018.
+By turn of the year 2018/2019 there were 83 fields in production approved for production.

 The overall trend is that the production of oil, gas and NGL and condensate is decreasing since top was reached in 2004.
-Figure 3.12 below shows the net sale production of oil, gas and NGL and condensate in the period 1974-2016.
-The total production of oil and gas was 86 per cent higher in 2016 than in 1990 and 1.1 per cent higher than in 2015.
-The production of oil increased by 3.4 per cent in 2016 and gas production decreased 0.4 per cent.
-Maximum production that was reached in 2004 was approximately 264 mill Sm3 oil equivalents.
-This was an increase since 1990 of 111 per cent.
-In 2016 the total production was 12 per cent lower than the all-time high production in 2004.
-The maximum production of oil was reached in 2000 and in 2016 the production was 42.3 per cent lower than in 2000.
-Production data also shows that the production of gas in 2010 was then for the first time higher than the production of oil and in 2016 the sale gas production was about 24.1 per cent higher than the sale production of oil.
-For more information about the Norwegian petroleum sector (OED 2016).
+Figure 3.12 below shows the net sale production of oil, gas and NGL and condensate in the period 1974-2017.
+The total production of oil and gas was 91 % higher in 2017 than in 1990 and 2.4 % higher than in 2016.
+The production of oil decreased by 1.9 % in 2017 and gas production increased 6.3 %.
+Maximum production of oil and gas that was reached in 2004 was approximately 264 mill Sm oil equivalents.
+This was an increase since 1990 of 111 %.
+In 2017 the total production was 10 % lower than the all-time high production in 2004.
+The maximum production of oil was reached in 2000 and in 2017 the production was 43.4 % lower than in 2000.
+Production data also shows that the production of gas in 2010 was then for the first time higher than the production of oil and in 2017 the sale gas production was about 34.7 % higher than the sale production of oil.
+For more information about the Norwegian petroleum sector (OED 2017).